SHABIN40/Bank-CRM-Data-Analysis/README.md

 Processed and cleaned the data using Excel to ensure data quality and consistency.
-Leveraged SQL queries to extract and manipulate relevant data using joins,windows function,cte functions.
+Leveraged SQL queries to extract and manipulate relevant data using advanced sql  functions.

 # Data Visualization :